unfoldingWord/uw-word-count/src/components/word-count-basic/README.md

 ## Component Description

-This component takes a string as input, pre-processes the string, and finally counting all the words.
-Review the source code for all the pre-processing that is performed.
-Here are selected examples:
+This component takes a string as input, pre-processes the string, and finally counts all the words.
+Review the source code for all the pre-processing that is performed for each format.

+This component also supports an optional format property.
+The default is `markdown`.
+As of this writing, supported formats are:

+- `markdown`
+- `string`

+Support is planned for `usfm` and `utn`
+(a Tab Separated Value (TSV) format used for translation notes).

+Here are selected pre-processing examples for Markdown:
 - All links, image refs, embedded HTML are removed.
 - In order to treat Scripture references (3:16), time (4:00), and floating point numbers as one "word", the colon and periods are changed